onkelbeh/HomeAssistantRepository/README.md

 - Remove support for Python 3.6 in the mid of December
 - Add support for Python 3.8 in a new dev branch
 - Add libraries if I need it or someone asks for
-- Create a mechanism to check [requirements_all.txt](https://raw.githubusercontent.com/home-assistant/home-assistant/dev/requirements_all.txt) against this repo.
+- Create a better mechanism to check [requirements_all.txt](https://raw.githubusercontent.com/home-assistant/home-assistant/dev/requirements_all.txt) against this repo.
 A very early version of it was used to create the `v9999` dev ebuild with nearly all components framed into USE flags.
+Someone blame me for 800 use flags ;-)
-- Write an installation page for the home-assistant.io Documentation an get it added.
+- Write an real good installation page for the home-assistant.io Documentation an get it added there.
 - Convince more people to not run Home Assistant with Docker (see https://xkcd.com/1988/)

 ## experiments are in progress:
-* grafana with influxdb
+* grafana with influxdb, have to use it at work in 2020, so I have to get used to it anyway, fits much better for irregular measurements than Cacti and eats up less space as RRD.
 * remote IOS authentication with [haproxy](https://www.haproxy.org) and client certificates.

 ## some Background...
-I have Home Assistant running on a virtual X64 box, 4GB RAM, 4 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 10GB Disk from a small FC SAN (HP MSA).
+I have Home Assistant running on a virtual X64 box, 4GB RAM, 3 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 20GB Disk from a small FC SAN (HP MSA).
 Recorder writes to a separate mariadb machine, currently 10.3.20 without problems.

 Some of my devices are still connected via Eclipse Mosquitto (https://mosquitto.org/), I use the stable version coming with the original distribution (1.6.7), no SSL inside my isolated IOT Vlan, so no need to upgrade.
 Along MQTT I am actively using (and therefore testing) the following platforms/components:
 * some (~9) Z-Wave devices, mostly Fibaro Roller Shutter 3 with a ZMEEUZB1 Stick connected to my VM with ser2net, socat & OpenZWave.
 I would not buy the Fibaro stuff again, because of their weird firmware policy.
 You need to have their expensive gateway to make an update.
 The cheap chinese stuff would do it better.
   - in the vm run `socat pty,link=/dev/ttyUSB0,raw,user=homeassistant,group=dialout,mode=777 tcp:[ip of usbhost]:3333`
   - at the usb host run `ser2net` with `3333:raw:0:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
+* a friend recently bought some Zigbee devices from Xioami, will do some tests with them soon.
 * a bunch of OneWire and I2C Sensors (mostly via MQTT) and
 * ESPHome - see description above - (https://esphome.io/ & https://github.com/esphome/esphome/)
 * ESPEasy (https://www.letscontrolit.com/wiki/index.php/ESPEasy/).
 I formerly used it to avoid some serious design problems in Tasmota, but since I use ESPHome, these devices live only until they have to be touched for some reason, their firmware will get replaced with ESPHome.